G

 In this post10 sections

-Ask ChatGPT, Perplexity, or Google's AI Overview a question your page answers, and most people now read the AI's summary instead of clicking a single result.
+Ask ChatGPT, Perplexity, or Google's AI Overview a question your page answers, and more and more people read the AI's summary instead of clicking a single result.
 Answer engine optimization (AEO) is the work of getting your brand named in that answer.

 What Is Answer Engine Optimization?